 Indigenous families lived and survived the seasonal cold in various ways.
 Winter shelters were lived in seasonally and used as a place of meeting and to warm by the fire and visit.
 Cold days and nights became the best times to tell stories to one other and share experiences of adventures about hunting, trapping, fishing, snowshoeing, and wood gathering.

 The stories were not just meant for entertainment, but to bestow a collective knowledge of life and learning to the young, as well as pass on the importance of ceremony and blessings.
-Through funding from the EPCOR Heart + Soul Fund, Silver Skate was able to hire a sound engineer and record stories from three elders which will be shared on location in Hawrelak Park between February 12-21.
+Through funding from the EPCOR Heart + Soul Fund, Silver Skate was able to hire a sound engineer and record stories from three elders which will be shared on location in Hawrelak Park between February 11-21 between 6am-11pm.
 The stories will also be available via download so we can all sit outside, star gaze, and listen to these incredible stories.

 Elder Francis Whiskeyjack is a member of Saddle Lake Cree Nation and has been living in Edmonton for over 20 years.
 He has devoted his life to teaching traditional Indigenous values to foster understanding and reconciliation between Indigenous and non-Indigenous peoples.
 He is passionate about sharing traditional knowledge and teachings, providing council and mentorship, and promoting awareness of Indigenous ways of knowing, being and doing.